-Dr. Edelstein has an in-person and telephone therapy practice in San Francisco.
-He
+Dr. Edelstein has an in-person, Skype, and telephone therapy practice in San Francisco and Mill Valley, CA. He

 is the author of Three Minute Therapy, a self-help book for overcoming common

 emotional and behavioral problems, for which he has been awarded Author of the

 Year.
 The book was a Quality Paperback Book Club/Book-of-the-Month Club Selection,

 a Behavioral Sciences Book Service Book Club Selection, and an Albert Ellis Institute

 Selection.
 His book, Stage Fright, includes interviews with Robin

 Williams, Jason Alexander, Melissa Etheridge, Maya Angelou, and others, relating